Fire caused by suspected arson in S. Korea kills at least 7

 SEOUL, South Korea (AP) — A fire caused by suspected arson spread through an office building Thursday in South Korea’s Daegu city, killing at least seven people and injuring dozens of others, local fire and police officials said.

-Jeong Hyeon-wook, an official from Daegu Metropolitan Police, said security camera footage shows the suspect leaving his home holding an apparent container with both hands that may have been used to set the blaze.
-Jeong said all of the dead victims were found in the same room and that police were investigating possible motives.
+The death toll climbed relatively high in a short period of time possibly because the building didn’t have sprinklers on its office floors, according to Park, who didn’t answer directly when asked whether there were any lapses in legally required safety standards.

-South Korean media published photos they said were received from witnesses that show smoke emerging from the building in Beomeo-dong, an affluent business district in Daegu, which is South Korea’s fourth-largest city and home to more than 2.6 million people.
+South Korean media photos show people awaiting rescue on the roof and crowded balconies as smoke emerged from the building in Beomeo-dong, an affluent business district in Daegu, which is South Korea’s fourth-largest city and home to more than 2.4 million people.

-Other photos showed broken windows, which Park said were caused by rescue efforts.
+Rescue workers wearing helmets and oxygen masks escorted people out of the building’s front door and used ladders and broke windows to get inside the second floor before carrying out the dead on stretchers.
+Police and forensic investigators were later seen examining the severely damaged and blackened walls and doors.

 Daegu was the site of one of the worst arson attacks in South Korea’s history in 2003 when 192 people died after a 56-year-old man set fire on a subway train.